Nakatosa: Climate

-Nakatosa has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+Nakatosa has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Nakatosa is 15.6 °C. The average annual rainfall is 2533 mm with September as the wettest month.
-The temperatures are highest on average in January, at around 25.3 °C, and lowest in January, at around5.5 °C.
+The temperatures are highest on average in August, at around 25.3 °C, and lowest in January, at around 5.5 °C.

 Demographics

 Per Japanese census data, the population of Nakatosa has decreased steadily since the 1950s.

 History

 As with all of Kōchi Prefecture, the area of Nakatosa was part of ancient Tosa Province.
 During the Edo period, the area was part of the holdings of Tosa Domain ruled by the Yamauchi clan from their seat at Kōchi Castle.
 The villages of Kure (久礼) and Kaminokae (上ノ加江) and Nishibun (西分村) were established with the creation of the modern municipalities system on October 1, 1889.
 They were subsequently elevated to town status on June 12, 1901 and January 1, 1915 and merged on July 1, 1957 to form the town of Naktosa.
 On January 1, 2006 the village of Ōnomi, from Takaoka District, was merged into Nakatosa.